Patryk55o/FischMacroLinux/README.md

 - `--shake-min-pixels` (default 12): minimum matched white pixels before a shake-button detection counts.
-If the macro seems "stuck" doing nothing and never re-casts, raise this — it likely means something else in the shake region (glare, UI text) is matching white and keeps resetting the fail-safe timer forever.
+If the macro seems "stuck" doing nothing and never re-casts, raise this, it likely means something else in the shake region (glare, UI text) is matching white and keeps resetting the fail-safe timer forever.
 If real shakes are being missed, lower it.
   **Camera angle matters here too**: color matching can't distinguish a